-The Rev. Chuck Thomas has served the Unitarian Universalist Association's (UUA’s) Ohio Valley and Heartland Districts over the years in a number of capacities from circuit rider to board member.
+The Rev. Chuck Thomas served the Unitarian Universalist Association's (UUA’s) Ohio Valley and Heartland Districts over the years in a number of capacities from circuit rider to board member.
 He was ordained by First Unitarian Church of Dayton, Ohio, in 1984 and served as minister of that church until 1998.
-Chuck has been minister of the Unitarian Universalist Fellowship of Lima, Ohio, since 1990.
-He also serves as affiliate minister of the Miami Valley Unitarian Universalist Fellowship, preaches occasionally from other pulpits in Ohio and Indiana, and is an on-call chaplain at Dayton’s Children’s Medical Center.
+He also served the Unitarian Universalist Fellowship of Lima, Ohio from 1990-2014.
+Until retiring to California in 2014, he was affiliate minister of the Miami Valley Unitarian Universalist Fellowship, preached occasionally from other pulpits in Ohio and Indiana, and was an on-call chaplain at Dayton’s Children’s Medical Center.

 The UUA’s Thomas Scholarship was founded in 1998 to honor Chuck’s career in the Unitarian Universalist ministry and his family’s long-standing commitment to lay leadership.
 Nancy’s name was added to the scholarship after her death in 2004.

 This scholarship serves Unitarian Universalism, and individual Unitarian Universalists like Chuck and Nancy Thomas, by valuing a history of service and leadership as critical elements of a call toward professional theological training.
 Each year it supports a student in the first year of seminary or in preparatory academic work.
 Thomas Scholars qualify for the award by demonstrating their outstanding commitment to Unitarian Universalism as lay leaders.